ycm-core/YouCompleteMe/README.md

 ### The `g:ycm_auto_stop_csharp_server` option

-When set to `1`, the OmniSharp server will be automatically stopped upon closing vim.
+When set to `1`, the OmniSharp server will be automatically stopped upon closing Vim.

 Default: `1`